Xorlev/gatekeeper/README.md

-#Gatekeeper: NGINX co-process for SOA architectures
+#Gatekeeper: NGINX co-process for SOA-style infrastructures

+Gatekeeper turns NGINX into your edge service.
 Gatekeeper watches your [Zookeeper](http://zookeeper.apache.org/) service discovery paths and dynamically builds NGINX upstreams for them.
 Load balancers (ELBs especially) can be SPOFs and are the first steps to madness.
 Cut out the middle man and let NGINX manage your upstream load balancing.

-This project has similar goals to Hipache, but leveraging the scalability and proven performance of NGINX.

 Gatekeeper uses [Mustache.js](http://mustache.github.io) templates to build upstreams and locations using your existing `nginx.conf`.